 We invite you to submit papers on the following topics:

 - History, historiography and bibliography of periodicals.
-Predecessors of periodicals.
+Predecessors of periodicals (calendars, manuscript newspapers, dissertation theses, silva rerum) and changes in repertoire in the 16th and 19th centuries.
 Periodicals of the period of the National Revival.
-Setting up the base of bibliographical sources of periodicals of the 19–20th c. and the present day status.
-New discoveries in the history of the periodical press changing the understanding about the period, significant events for the press, etc. New synthetic results of the research on history and bibliography of periodicals.
+Discoveries in the history of the periodical press changing the understanding about the period, significant events for the press, etc. Synthetic results of the research on history and bibliography of periodicals.

 - Heritage of periodicals, its communication, digitalisation and research.
+Historical collections of periodicals and continuing publications, their development and composition.
+Heritage genres of periodicals, artistic decoration.
 Specialised digital resources of the heritage of periodicals, their creation and use.
 Technological and methodological issues of digitalisation of documentary heritage.
 The relevance of press research to processes of digitalisation.

 - Data analytics in research on periodicals.
 The concept of data and specificity in the publishing of periodicals.
 Opportunities and experiences in content analysis of the data of periodicals.